 Students are responsible for their guests’ behavior at all times, including ensuring that guests comply with all Wheaton College policies, and assume the consequences for violations and/or damages incurred by their guests.
 Students may be subject to disciplinary action by the College due to the behavior of their guests.
 All students share responsibility for maintaining a sense of community in their residence hall.
 This includes greeting and inquiring about anyone unfamiliar to them.

 Arrangements for having visitors should be negotiated and mutually agreed upon by roommates.
 However, overnight guests may remain for a maximum of three days per week and only with the prior approval of the roommate.
+Students may not have so many visitors as to exceed the capacity of a residence hall room at any given time.
+A residence hall room is considered at capacity when each resident has two visitors.
+Any person not officially assigned to live in the residence hall room in question is considered a visitor.

 The intent of guest privileges is to allow for reasonable visitation by a resident’s friends, not long-term or live-in visitors.
 The College reserves the right to terminate an individual’s guest privileges.
 The Residential Life staff may be called upon to help resolve problems regarding guests.